Rajeev-08/Random-Codes/README.md

 # Random-codes
-This repository contains code solutions for a variety of problems.
+This repository contains solutions for a variety of problems.